 We love seeing kids!

 We know how nervous kids can be when it comes time to go to the doctor.
 We take pride in making children feel as comfortable as possible while in our office.
 Our technicians, many of whom are parents themselves, care for little ones with calming compassion.
 Dr. Day uses painless, fun eye tests that assess eye movement and sensory function, as well as visual acuity.
+If further diagnostic testing or vision therapy are required, we refer to local pediatric specialists to continue needed eye care.

 We recommend that children have their first comprehensive eye exam before they start school, usually around age 4 or 5.
 While school screenings help to assess for vision impairment, they do not replace a comprehensive, in-office exam with a qualified eye doctor.